 One of the great engineers, physicists, and futurists in human history, Tesla has become beloved by the Serbian people.
 They love him so much they even stuck his face on the 100 Dinar bill (he was also featured on the 5 and 5,000,000 Yugoslavian Dinar bill).
 The airport in Belgrade is the Nikola Tesla Airport.
 Today, he is a little less known in America due to Thomas Edison stealing the limelight, but he’s no less important or relevant than he’s ever been.
 His name has been attached the electric car company “Tesla” in his honor.

 In the heart of Belgrade, you can find the Nikola Tesla Museum.
-The museum was founded on December 5, 1952 with effort from Tesla’s nephew Sava Kosanovic.
-The museum resides in a residential villa that was built in 1927 according to the designs of distinguished Serbian architect Dragisa Brasovan.
+Founded on December 5, 1952 with effort from Tesla’s nephew Sava Kosanovic, the museum resides in a residential villa that was built in 1927 according to the designs of distinguished Serbian architect Dragisa Brasovan.

-The museum is divided into two key exhibits: a memorial exhibit and an interactive one.
+The museum is divides itself into two key exhibits: a memorial exhibit and an interactive one.
 Upon entering the museum, you will find yourself in the main hall of the house where you can purchase your tickets for 500 Dinar (~$2.50).

 When we entered, we had about twenty minutes until the guided tour would begin.
 While we waited for the tour to begin, we took our time exploring the memorial exhibit.
-The majority of this section was comprised of his personal belongings as well as his urn.
+The majority of this section comprises of his personal belongings as well as his urn.